Speed flying and speed riding: The wing

 The wing itself is known as a speed glider, speed wing, or speed flyer.
-It has similar material to a paraglider (with a ripstop nylon fabric wing, treated with a polyurethane or silicon coating, Kevlar or Dyneema lines protected by an outer sheath, and Mylar reinforcement on the cell openings at the leading edge).
-However, the speed wing is only about half the size of an average paraglider (see the table below).
+It has similar materials to paraglider canopies and to parachute lines (with a ripstop nylon fabric wing, treated with a polyurethane or silicon coating, Kevlar or Dyneema lines protected by an outer sheath, and Mylar reinforcement on the cell openings at the leading edge).
+However, the speed wing is only about one third to one half the size of an average paraglider (see the table below).
 The wing's small size and unique design give it a much smaller glide ratio making it more suitable to fly close to the slope.
 The smaller size also allows the wing to be flown in windier environments, and minimizes weight for hiking.
 The speed glider flies at speeds of 20 to 95 mph versus a paraglider's 12 to 50 mph.

 It also shares characteristics with a ram-air parachute.
 It differs, however, because it is much lighter, more maneuverable, doesn't have a pilot chute or slider, and is not suitable for arresting free falls.
 The pilot can use a standing harness similar to those worn with a parachute, a strap-like sitting harness, or a protectively padded, seated harness (identical to those used with a paraglider).
 The speed flyer has adjustable trims on the rear riser, and sometimes the front riser.
 These allow the pilot to adjust the line lengths and pick the wing angle of attack best suited for the hill steepness and wind conditions.

 Speed flying and speed riding require different wing characteristics because of the different glide angles and launch techniques.
 Speed riding pilots are able to achieve greater speeds on launch with the use of skis, and so the use of a smaller wing (typically between 7 and 10 square metres) is common, and wings tailored to this aspect of the sport typically have a steeper glide angle and long recovery arc to allow skiing on steep slopes with the wing overhead.
 Speed flying pilots must launch on foot, so wing sizes are typically slightly larger, although many expert speedflying pilots do routinely foot launch wings of 8 square metres or less.